Click here to donate to HousingNOLA’s efforts to end housing insecurity.

 In early 2014, the Foundation for Louisiana’s TOGETHER Initiative convened an affordable housing group of residents and non-profits to develop strategies for improving housing policies and increasing equity in New Orleans.
 The result was HousingNOLA: a community-led housing process that would seek address the housing needs of New Orleans over ten years.
 The Greater New Orleans Housing Alliance (GNOHA) was chosen by the group to manage the initial HousingNOLA process, assisted by fair housing advocates, developers and City officials – in partnership with civic, neighborhood, business, and philanthropic leaders.
 GNOHA is a collaborative of home builders and community development organization advocating for the preservation and production of affordable housing.

-HousingNOLA is now a 10-year partnership between the community leaders, and dozens of public, private, and nonprofit organizations working to solve New Orleans’ affordable housing crisis.
-The data indicates the need for 33,600 additional affordable units in the city by 2025 and the data clearly shows that wages have not come close to mirroring the dramatic rise in housing costs.
+HousingNOLA is now an ongoing partnership between the community leaders, and dozens of public, private, and nonprofit organizations working to solve New Orleans’ affordable housing crisis.
+When HousingNOLA was created, the data indicated the need for 33,600 additional affordable units in the city by 2025 and the data clearly shows that wages have not come close to mirroring the dramatic rise in housing costs.
 Hurricane Katrina and its aftermath destroyed over 275,000 homes and disrupted countless lives, but New Orleanians are resilient.
 For the 10 years immediately after the Hurricane, passionate citizens worked with non-profit, community-based organizations to rebuild their homes and regenerate their city in a more equitable fashion.
 New Orleans is evolving into a very different place from what it was before Katrina.
 Though its population is still below pre-Katrina levels, New Orleans is one of the fastest growing cities in America – according to the U.S. Census Bureau.
 Evidence shows the growing population is not just the result of returning residents, but an influx of college educated, young adults.

 Vision and Goals